Case study · Murcia, primary care

 Replicable model

-A common guide extends the same signage to every health centre and clinic in the Region
+A common guide extends the same signage to every health center and clinic in the Region

 Every classroom and clinic can be guided by voice.

-Tell us about your centre, your journeys and your users.
+Tell us about your facility, your journeys and your users.
 We’ll show you how NaviLens would make wayfinding easier.